rsdoiel/rclock/README.md

-ralarmclock
+rclock
 ===========

-A program for me to learn YUI 3. ralarmclock is a demo alarm clock that will feature a weather feed, track your wake and sleep schedule.
+A program for me to learn YUI 3. rclock is a demo alarm clock that will feature a weather feed, track your wake and sleep schedule.

 # Planned Features